contentful/slash-developers/apiary/_partials/content-types-description.md

 required   |Boolean       |Describes whether the Field is mandatory. localized  |Boolean       |Describes whether the Field will support different values for different locales. disabled   |Boolean       |Describes whether the Field is disabled.
-Disabled fields are hidden in the editing application.
+Disabled fields are hidden in the editing application. omitted    |Boolean       |If set to `true` fully omits this field in the Content Delivery API and Content Preview API responses.
+The Content Management API is not affected by this.

 All data in Contentful has a field type, which is defined in the [creation of a content type](https://www.contentful.com/developers/docs/references/content-management-api/#/reference/content-types/create-a-content-type).